18F/identity-idp/README.md

   Login.gov uses a tool called [Mailcatcher](https://github.com/sj26/mailcatcher) to view email messages locally.
 When Mailcatcher is running, visit http://localhost:1080/ to see them.

-  We spin up a Mailcatcher process be default through `make run`, but if you want to run Mailcatcher as a standalone process, just run:
+  We spin up a Mailcatcher process by default through `make run`, but if you want to run Mailcatcher as a standalone process, just run:

   ```
   $ mailcatcher